devonorourke/guano/Perlut/Perlut_workflow.md

 --uchime_ref COI
 ```

 Note that both `dropd` and `trimd` datasets had the same code applied.
+> The code above specifies the command used for the `dropd` dataset.
+For the `trimd` dataset, a different input file and different output name were substituted; everything else remains the same.

 The output contains a pair of files which are applied in the next filtering strategy (for index bleed): the `.cluster.otu_table.txt` file which follows a traditional OTU matrix format, as well as the accompanying `.cluster.otus.fa` file which contains the OTU id in the header and the associated sequence.
 Each dataset is then filtered according to the following commands.

 ## filtering